 The first victim of monstrous gigantic octopus that had taken over a cruise liner in Deep Rising is a woman who is hiding in a toilet.
 It is implied that she was forcefully sucked into the toilet, complete with blood-spatters.

 Blown Away.
-Tommy Lee Jones uses the toilet bowel in his cell to create a shaped charge, which blows a hole through the prison wall.
+Tommy Lee Jones uses the toilet bowl in his cell to create a shaped charge, which blows a hole through the prison wall.

 Justified in Brannigan (1975).
 John Wayne is targeted by a hit-man who rigs up a Sawn Off Shotgun behind his hotel room door.
 In case he dodges the first Booby Trap, the hit-man plants a bomb in the toilet, knowing that a near-death experience would lead to a Bring My Brown Pants moment.
 Fortunately the Duke is smart enough to dodge both traps.